merriam/techtree/doc/plan.md

 ---

 *  Need to make a share directory using the docker's vagrant file so that editing in OS/X shows up in the VM filespace easily.
-*  Need to maintain simple 'go' command to make tests happen and so on.
+*  Need to maintain simple 'make' command to make tests happen and so on.

 Open Emacs Issues
 --

 * Need better way to wrap text, the text mode.
-* Still missing pgup/pgdown as terminal remaps
 * Easy way to increase face when working without glasses, map to ctrl+/ctrl-
 * Need .emacs under source control